jessems/mute-politics-twitter/README.md

 1. Block or mute an account e.g. @realDonaldTrump
 2. You can mute a word e.g. "hillary"

 These are two very crude ways to filter your feed, but unfortunately it's the only thing Twitter offers at the moment.
-As part of Mute Politics I've included some resources for both approaches.
+As part of Mute Politics I've included some resources that utilize both approaches.

+### Blocking All U.S. Politics

+*Note: Read How to import a block list of Twitter accounts for instructions on how to use the bellow lists.*

+You can block everyone that I cover that is related to u.s. politics by using the blocklist us_politics_all.csv.
+Currently this blocks Twitter accounts corresponding to members of:
+- U.S. Cabinet (aka Trump admin, including Trump & Pence)
+- U.S. Senate
+- U.S. Congress
+- U.S. Election "Partners" (e.g. State level Secretary of State)

+Some things that are notably missing here are lists of accounts to block for:
+- U.S. Senate Candidates (e.g. campaigning politicians)
+- U.S. Political Journalists
+- U.S. Political Publications
+- Probably more...

+You can find the import block list of all U.S. Politics here: us_politics_all.csv.

-### Blocking U.S. politicians
+### Blocking Specific Types of Accounts in U.S. Politics

-If you
+*Note: Read How to import a block list of Twitter accounts for instructions on how to use the bellow lists.*

+If blocking all categories of accounts pertaining to U.S. Politics is too coarse, you can choose to block specific group of accounts only e.g. block U.S. Cabinet only.

+You can find the specific block lists here:
+- U.S. Cabinet (includes Trump & Pence)
+- U.S. Senate
+- U.S. Congress
+- U.S. Election "Partners" (e.g. State level Secretary of State)

 ## Mute Politics: US Keywords

-judiciary
+The second approach is using Twitter's mute keywords option available through Settings > Mute Keywords.
+This is a very crude method and you should take note of some things before you proceed:

+- You can only mute 200 keywords at any given time
+- Muting words in an attempt to mute politics is very prone to introducing false positives.
+Muting the word "president" will mute tweets containing "president trump" but also a tweet about a "university president"
+- Muting "gop" will not block "gop2018"
+- You will not be made aware when a tweet gets muted from your timeline
+- There is no time-limit that you can set on muted words (like there is for blocking accounts)

+For the reasons above I've limited the muted word list for U.S. Politics to the words that are the most likely to mute political content and simultaneously the least likely to generate false positives.

 potus
 clinton
 bush